Representation theorems for generators of Reflected BSDEs with continuous and linear-growth generators: Representation theorem for RBSDEs

-\item The representation theorem for BSDE is established in Jiang (2005) under the additional condition that ${b}(t,x)$ and $\sigma(t,x)$ in SDE are both right continuous in $t$ and established in Jia (2008) under the additional condition that ${b}(t,x)$ and $\sigma(t,x)$ in SDE are both independent on $t$.
-One can see that such conditions are eliminated in our representation theorems. \item Let $(Y,Z,K)$ be a solution of RBSDE with parameter $(g,T,\xi,L)$.
-Indeed, if $L\equiv-\infty,$ then $K\equiv0.$ Therefore, the RBSDE will become BSDE.
-Clearly, our representation theorem generalizes the corresponding results in Jiang (2005) and Jia (2008), etc. \end{enumerate}
+\item The representation theorem for BSDEs is established in Jiang [3] under the additional condition that ${b}(t,x)$ and $\sigma(t,x)$ in SDE are both right continuous in $t$ and established in Jia [5] under the additional condition that ${b}(t,x)$ and $\sigma(t,x)$ in SDE are both independent on $t$.
+One can see that such conditions are eliminated in our representation theorems due to the uses of Lemma 2.2 and Lemma 2.4. \item Let $(Y,Z,K)$ be a solution of RBSDEs with parameter $(g,T,\xi,L)$.
+Indeed, if $L\equiv-\infty,$ then $K\equiv0.$ In this case, we can see RBSDEs will become BSDEs, and Theorem 3.1 will become a representation theorem for BSDEs with continuous and linear growth generators, which has been studied in Jia [5] and Fan and Jiang [6]. \end{enumerate}